UNINETTSigma2/documentation/newjobs/queue_system_concepts.md

 ### Job step
 A job is divided into one or more _job steps_.
 Each time a job runs `srun` or `mpirun`, a new job step is created.
-Job steps are normally executed sequentially, one after each other (See FIXME for an exception).
+Job steps are [normally](parallel_steps.md) executed sequentially, one after each other.
 In addition to these, the batch job script itself, which runs on the first of the allocated nodes, is considered a job step (`batch`).

 `sacct` will show the job steps.
 For instance: